tarrencen/post_codeup_projs/README.md

 ### Project Description

-- We acquired nearly 50,000 records of real and fake news articles from Kaggle.
-After come cleaning and feature engineering...
+- We acquired nearly 45,000 records of real and fake news articles from Kaggle.
+After some cleaning and feature engineering...